gomorizsolt/react-theme-toggle-button/README.md

 ## Styling

-The package levarages CSS properties in order for you to tailor the colors to suit your needs.
+The package leverages CSS properties in order for you to tailor the colors to suit your needs.

 ```css
 :root {